CanHub/Android-Image-Cropper/CONTRIBUTING.md

 - The file `codeStyleConfig.xml` should be responsible to change the kotlin lint source.
 - Please check if Android Studio right imported the `Project` code style.
 - After changes you can run `./gradlew ktlintFormat` or the shortcuts in your touched files.

+### General code library rules
+- We do not use reflection without need, so avoid any `::` kotlint reflection without need.
+- Documentation should alwways reflect the latest and best way of using the library, if is not let's fix.
+- For tests we use GIVEN/WHEN/THEN pattern